Meghan Markle Reportedly ‘Horrified’ & ‘Uncomfortable’ Following Prince Andrew’s Interview With ‘BBC’

 This evening The Duke and Duchess of Sussex accompanied Her Majesty The Queen and members of @TheRoyalFamily to the annual @RoyalBritishLegion Festival of Remembrance.
 This special event, which has taken place every year since 1923 at the @RoyalAlbertHall, commemorates all those who have lost their lives in conflicts. • This year’s Festival marked the 75th anniversary of a number of crucial battles of 1944, with a particular emphasis on the collaboration and friendship of the British, Commonwealth and Allied armies who fought them.
 A unique tribute was given to acknowledge those involved both past and present, culminating in a special parade of some of the last surviving veterans who fought and served in 1944. • Their Royal Highnesses, who last year attended their first Festival of Remembrance together, were honoured to once again pay tribute to all casualties of war and remember those that have made the ultimate sacrifice for their country. #FestivalOfRemembrance #WeWillRememberThem Photo © PA / Royal British Legion

 And if the prince thought that giving the interview would help his situation, it would seem that he was very wrong.
-He has since left his office at Buckingham Palace, stepped down from his royal duties, and lost his two-percent equity in Pitch@Palace, which he founded in 2014.
+He has since left his office at Buckingham Palace, stepped down from his royal duties, and lost his 2 percent equity in Pitch@Palace, which he founded in 2014.
 Organizations are moving quickly to sever ties with the prince, and he’s stepping down as patron of the English National Ballet.

 It’s not just the prince that is giving interviews to the BBC, either.
-On December 2 on the Panorama program, Giuffre is going to give her first U.K. interview to discuss her past ties with Jeffrey Epstein.
+On a December 2 episode of the Panorama program, Giuffre is going to give her first U.K. interview to discuss her past ties with Jeffrey Epstein.

-Meanwhile, Twitter users are complaining about the British media’s handling of Meghan versus Prince Andrew.
+Meanwhile, Twitter users are complaining about the British media’s handling of Meghan vs. Prince Andrew.

 “Remember, the British press have hounded Meghan Markle for a year, and only started talking about Prince Andrew this past week,” wrote a social media user.